inlets/inlets-operator/README.md

 ## Also in this space

 - [inlets](https://inlets.dev) - L7 HTTP / L4 TCP tunnel which can tunnel any TCP traffic.
-Secure by default with built-in TLS encryption.
-Kubernetes-ready with Operator, helm chart, container images and YAML manifests
+One of the ways to deploy it is via the inlets-operator.
 - [MetalLB](https://github.com/metallb/metallb) - a LoadBalancer for private Kubernetes clusters, cannot expose services publicly
-- [kube-vip](https://kube-vip.io/) - a more modern Kubernetes LoadBalancer than MetalLB, cannot expose services publicly
+- [kube-vip](https://kube-vip.io/) - a Kubernetes LoadBalancer similar to MetalLB, cannot expose services publicly
-- [Cloudflare Argo](https://www.cloudflare.com/en-gb/products/argo-tunnel/) - product from Cloudflare for Cloudflare customers and domains - K8s integration available through Cloudflare DNS and ingress controller.
-Not for use with custom Ingress Controllers
+- [Cloudflare Tunnel aka "Argo"](https://www.cloudflare.com/en-gb/products/tunnel/) - product from Cloudflare for Cloudflare customers and domains - K8s integration available through Cloudflare DNS and ingress controller.
+Not for use with existing Ingress Controllers, unable to provide LoadBalancer
 - [ngrok](https://ngrok.com) - a SasS tunnel service tool, restarts every 7 hours, limits connections per minute, SaaS-only, no K8s integration available, TCP tunnels can only use high/unconventional ports, can't be used with Ingress Controllers
-- [Wireguard](https://www.wireguard.com/) - a modern VPN, not for exposing services publicly
+- [Wireguard](https://www.wireguard.com/) - a modern VPN for connecting whole hosts and networks.
+Does not expose HTTP or TCP ports publicly.
-- [Tailscale](https://tailscale.com/) - a mesh VPN that automates Wireguard, not for exposing services publicly
+- [Tailscale](https://tailscale.com/) - a managed SaaS VPN that is built upon Wireguard.

 ## Author / vendor